Wave-particle duality of many-body quantum states: Conclusion

 \section{Conclusion}

-Many-particle interference is an intricate phenomenon that leads to complex dynamics for both interacting and non-interacting systems.
+Many-particle interference is an intricate phenomenon which leads to complex dynamics for both interacting and non-interacting systems.
 It is a central ingredient for applications in quantum information processing and quantum simulation, ranging from boson sampling \cite{Aaronson-CC-2013} to simulations of quantum many-body problems with ultracold atoms in optical lattices \cite{Gross-QS-2017}, quantum walks with strongly correlated quantum matter \cite{Preiss-SC-2015}, or relaxation phenomena in a many-body quantum system \cite{Kaufman-QT-2016}.
-This calls for a better understanding of the impact of partial particle distinguishability of the involved particles -- which deteriorates any interference-based many-body quantum protocol -- on the measurement statistics.
+This calls for a better understanding of the impact of partial particle distinguishability of the involved particles -- which deteriorates any interference-based many-body quantum protocol.

 Here, we investigated particle distinguishability in an approach that relies on the complementarity of wave- and particle-like features of many-body quantum states.
-By derivation of the complementarity relations~\eqref{eq:CompManyAll} we have shown that the fundamental concept of wave-particle duality can be generalized to the many-body realm.
+By deriving the complementarity relations~\eqref{eq:CompManyAll}, we have shown that the fundamental concept of wave-particle duality can be generalized to the many-body realm.
 We have then demonstrated how the wave and particle properties of a many-body state affect the interference contrast imprinted on diverse experimental observables.
 In particular, we have established general visibility measures that can be applied \emph{independently} of the specific experimental setting, and thus provide universal tools to quantify the magnitude of many-particle interference, and to certify particle indistinguishability, as illustrated by numerical examples.

 Formally, the effect of particle distinguishability on the discussed many-body interference scenarios bears a profound similarity to decoherence due to interactions with an environment.
 At the single-particle level, this relation is clear: for example, in the double-slit interference of macromolecules \cite{Hornberger-CD-2003,Arndt-PL-2005}, collisions entangle the particle's state with the environment and lead to which-way information that deteriorates single-particle interference.
 In the many-particle case, we here assumed that the entanglement of internal and external degrees of freedom is given a priori.
 The creation of such correlations by controlled or uncontrolled interactions of the many-particle system with environmental degrees of freedom mediates decoherence of many-particle amplitudes, and poses a panoply of interesting questions, which are open for future investigations.